drgrib/alfred/full-json.md

 ```

 ## <a name="5"></a>`rerun` and `variables` Example
-Addition of `rerun` value and `variables` object at the script filter level.
+Addition of `rerun` value and `variables` object at the script-filter level.

 ``` go
 package main